Cosmic Strings Gravitational Wave Probe of Leptogenesis: Thermal, Non-thermal, Near-resonant and Flavourful: Review of Gravitational Waves from Global and Local Cosmic Strings

 determines all the dynamics of such strings.
 Here $v_{\rm B-L}$ represents the vev of the scalar field which breaks the $U(1)_{\rm B-L}$ and $n$ is the winding number.
-We set to ($n=1$) since this is the only known stable configuration till now \cite{Laguna:1989hn}.
+We set $n=1$ since this is the only known stable configuration for gauged cosmic strings till now \cite{Laguna:1989hn}.
+For the global case we also assume it to be same for simplicity.
 It is important to note that for the scenario involving the global cosmic strings, we encounter a logarithmic dependence with respect to the VEV due to the presence of the massless Goldstone boson mode. \\ The Goldstone bosons lead to typical long-range gradient energy as shown in Ref. \cite{Vilenkin:2000jqa}.
 The temperature at which CS network is formed can be understood as

 where the second equality denotes the case for local strings.

 Due to the emission of the GW or GB from the loops they suffer a decrease in their size following $l_i=\alpha t_i$ as,

 where $\Gamma\simeq 50$ \cite{Vilenkin:2000jqa, Vachaspati:1984gt}, $\alpha\simeq0.1$ \cite{Blanco-Pillado:2013qja,Blanco-Pillado:2017oxo}, $G$ is the Newton's gravitational constant, and $t_i$ is the time of loop formation.
 The shrinking rate is affected by two contributions, $\Gamma G\mu$, associated with GW emission, and $\kappa$, associated with Goldstone production.
 For local strings, $\kappa = 0$, and loop decay is dominated by gravitational radiation.
 In contrast, global cosmic strings emit predominantly into Goldstone bosons, and decays with an efficiency of $\kappa = \frac{\Gamma_{\rm Gold}}{2\pi} \log(v_{\rm B-L} t) \gg \Gamma G \mu$ , where $\Gamma_{\rm Gold} \simeq 65$ \cite{Vilenkin:1986ku, Gorghetto:2021fsn}.
 For discussions regarding the production of gravitational radiation or simply GW from cosmic strings, see reviews in Refs. \cite{Gouttenoire:2019kij, Auclair:2019wcv, Gouttenoire:2022gwi, Simakachorn:2022yjy}.